MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x124---whea-uncorrectable-error.md

 api_type:
 - NA
 ms.localizationpriority: medium
+ms.custom: contperf-fy22q1
 ---

 # Bug Check 0x124: WHEA\_UNCORRECTABLE\_ERROR

 The WHEA\_UNCORRECTABLE\_ERROR bug check has a value of 0x00000124.
 This bug check indicates that a fatal hardware error has occurred.
 This bug check uses the error data that is provided by the Windows Hardware Error Architecture (WHEA).

+An understanding of the [WHEA\_ERROR\_RECORD](/windows-hardware/drivers/ddi/ntddk/ns-ntddk-_whea_error_record) structure is normally required to identify a specific cause of the this error.
+See the remarks section of this topic for more information.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).